 If necessary, seek medical attention in an emergency room or from a medical provider.
-For sexual offenses, it is important to seek medical attention from a facility that performs legal sexual assault examinations (all 3 ERs listed below perform these exams).
+For sexual offenses, it is important to seek medical attention from a facility that performs legal sexual assault examinations (SANE).
+All 3 ERs listed below perform these exams, as well as specific nurses at the University Health Center.